 Library Cards (6)

-- An Oregon license or ID card with a current address of where you live
+- Your unexpired Oregon license or ID card with your current physical address (no Post Office boxes).

-- An Oregon license or ID and a piece of mail that has recently been delivered to you where you live
+- Your unexpired Oregon license or ID card listing your old address AND a recently postmarked piece of mail that has been delivered to your current physical address (no Post Office boxes).

-- A Social Security card and a piece of mail that has recently been delivered to you where you live
+- Your Social Security card AND a recently postmarked piece of mail that has been delivered to your current physical address (no Post Office boxes).

 Library cards are provided at no charge to residents of the City of St. Helens.